cgfatuzzo/CGFblog/_posts/2020-03-01-DeppLearningMedicine.md

 Following a process that reminded me of [this](https://www.researchgate.net/publication/334209824_Unsupervised_word_embeddings_capture_latent_knowledge_from_materials_science_literature) work<sup>[2](#myfootnote2)</sup>, researches in MIT have used a deep neural network model to identify new antibiotics.
-They investigated a library of 6,111 molecules, computing prediction scores for each compound so that molecules could be ranked according to their probability of inhibiting *E. coli* growth.
+They investigated a library of 6'111 molecules, computing prediction scores for each compound so that molecules could be ranked according to their probability of inhibiting *E. coli* growth.
+They removed the compounds used to train their model and empirically tested the 99 molecules with highest prediction scores, finding 51 of these molecules to effectively inhibit *E. coli* growth, with higher prediction scores correlated with a greater probability of growth inhibition<sup>[3](#myfootnote3)</sup>.
+Among these 51, they prioritized predicted compounds in preclinical or Phase 1/2/3 studies, those with low structural similarity to training set molecules, and those with low predicted toxicity, finding ***“halicin”*** (a preclinical nitrothiazole under investigation as a treatment for diabetes, renamed after *Hal* the astronaut-bothering AI in *2001: A Space Odyssey*)

-<iframe width="900" height="506" src="https://www.youtube.com/embed/xZbcwi7SfZE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>">
+<iframe width="900" height="506" src="https://www.youtube.com/embed/xZbcwi7SfZE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a name="myfootnote1">1</a> altough for sure image processing constitutes a great diagnostical opportunity and applications must be blooming

 <a name="myfootnote2">2</a> and was most probably used on many others

+<a name="myfootnote3">3</a> at the same time, tests on the lowest predicted 63 molecules found only two among these compounds to display growth inhibitory activity.